cytoscape/py4cytoscape/doc/index.rst

 py4cytoscape enables an agile collaboration between powerful Cytoscape, Python libraries, and novel Python code so as to realize auditable, reproducible and sharable workflows.

+Look to the `Tutorials`_ section to get started with py4cytoscape.

+Look to the `Install`_ section for installation instructions.

+Look to the `Reference`_ section to see details on py4cytoscape functions.

+Look to the `Concepts`_ section to see read about important py4cytoscape topics.

+Look to the `Jupyter Notebook`_ section to learn how to use py4cytoscape from a Jupyter Notebook running on a remote server.

+Note that py4cytoscape and RCy3 functions implement a common interface called the `Cytoscape Automation API Definition <https://docs.google.com/spreadsheets/d/1XLWsKxGLqcBWLzoW2y6HyAUU2jMXaEaWw7QLn3NE5nY/edit?usp=sharing>`_.

 Audience
 --------